ChristopherCFleming/ChristopherCFleming/README.md

 ### Welcome 👋

 - 🔭 I freelance to help Democrats win elections as a software engineer
-- 🌱 I’m currently learning more DSA
+- 🌱 I’m currently learning Java
 - 🤔 I’m looking for a Software Engineering position
 - 💬 Ask me about life in Beijing
 - 📫 How to reach me: check out my portfolio site (pinned Below)